Irreversibility and randomness: Irreversibility in the Kac ring model

-The remainder of the proof is then the same as in the modified Ehrenfest model: from \er{4.18} one derives pointwise $\mathbb{P}$-almost sure convergence via the Borel--Cantelli lemma, and then pointwise convergence for each $\mathbb{P}$-random $(x,y)$ via Lemma \ref{lemma1}. \QED
+The remainder of the proof is then the same as in the modified Ehrenfest model: from \er{4.18} one derives pointwise $\mathbb{P}$-almost sure convergence via the Borel--Cantelli lemma, and then pointwise convergence for each $\mathbb{P}$-random $(x,y)$ via Lemma \ref{lemma1}.
+Eq.\ \er{BEKR} then implies \er{BEKR2}. \QED

 If one extends $\mathbb{P}$ to a probability measure on (discrete) paths in $A_\Z$, simply by taking the probability of some path to be the same as the probability of its initial condition, the situation is analogous to the modified Ehrenfest model: each $\mathbb{P}$-random path induces a one-particle distribution function $f(t)$ that satisfies the toy \BE\ \er{BEKR2}, whereas the time-reversed path does not (unless it is constant in time) and has exponentially small probability (and zero probability at $N=\infty$).
-The status of the \SZA\ in the Kac model is also analogous to the case of the modified Ehrenfest model, as discussed at the end of \S 3: \begin{enumerate} \item The analogue of the \SZA\ of Boltzmann (1872) is the following assumption: for each $t \in \N$, the proportion of white balls about to leave a marked site is equal to $\beta f(t,x,y)$ and similarly equals $\beta(1 - f(t,x,y))$ for black balls.
-Here we have defined, cf.\ \er{KRmain},
+The status of the \SZA\ in the Kac chain model is also analogous to the case of the modified Ehrenfest model, as discussed at the end of \S 3: \begin{enumerate} \item The analogue of the \SZA\ of Boltzmann (1872) is the following assumption: \emph{for each $t \in \N$, the proportion of white balls about to leave a marked site is equal to $\beta f(t,x,y)$ and similarly equals $\beta(1 - f(t,x,y))$ for black balls.} Here we have defined, cf.\ \er{KRmain},

 for all $t$ and $(x,y)$ for which this limit exists; by Theorem \ref{HS}, this is the case for all $\mathbb{P}$-random $(x,y)$ at all $t$.
 As before, if this assumption holds for $(x,y)$, then $f(t,x,y)$ satisfies the toy Boltzmann equation \er{BEKR2}.
 The precise formulation of the \SZA\ for white balls, then, is